JRubalcaba/Carranza-Polo/README.md

-# Carranza and Polo
+## Polo, Rubalcaba and Carranza

-## Rock-paper-scissors dynamic model for the evolution of the costly sexual reproduction
+### Rock-paper-scissors dynamic model for the evolution of the costly sexual reproduction

-## R Code
+### Carranza and Polo (under review).
+Royal Society Open Science.